 What does it cost to dissolve a Michigan LLC and close everything with the state?

-To officially close a Michigan LLC, you submit Articles of Dissolution to LARA and pay a small filing fee (commonly around $10 for domestic LLCs).
-You’ll need to be current on annual statements and late penalties; those amounts must be paid even if you’re dissolving.
-After state dissolution, you may also have small costs to close tax accounts and bank accounts, but there’s no large “exit tax” or franchise fee to shut down.
+Filing a Certificate of Dissolution for a Michigan LLC typically costs about $10, plus you must clear any unpaid annual statements or penalties.
+To officially close a Michigan LLC, you submit the Certificate of Dissolution to LARA and pay the small filing fee (commonly around $10 for domestic LLCs).
+You’ll need to be current on annual statements and late penalties; those amounts must be paid even if you’re dissolving, and if the LLC is not in good standing you may need to restore it first.
+After state dissolution, you may also have small costs to close tax accounts and bank accounts, but there’s no large “exit tax” or franchise fee just to shut down.

 - Michigan Department of Licensing and Regulatory Affairs: Business entity filing fees (PDF)